 Safety and first aid

 Make sure that you bring a pocket knife, a first-aid kit, and a whistle.
 It is unlikely that you will end up in a bad situation if you know the trail, but you should always err on the side of caution when hiking and have all of the equipment that you need to handle an emergency.
+See our list of the top first aid kits to make you prepare for any emergencies.

 While not completely necessary, it could be useful for at least one member of your group to be carrying a cell phone.
 This should be used in an emergency situation.
 Try not to rely on the cell phone too much, as you might not have access to a strong signal when you need it the most.
+Don’t run out of batteries.
+Do read our list of the top travel chargers to use for your gadgets.

 How can you keep yourself safe while night hiking?